 Potential shoppers get engaged with the help of personalized content.
 The brightest example is Amazon.
 According to

 its statistic, almost 35% of its total revenues from recommended personalized products.

 When the customers are shown relevant to their needs, the chances are higher that they will add to their purchase.

 A good example is Netflix, which has estimated its recommender system bringing $ 1 billion sales to the store.

 It's a proven fact that recommender systems play a major role in bringing traffic and increasing conversion rates.

-This is not a final list of benefits, and you can notice the benefits as soon as you use a recommender engine on your online store.
-It remains to understand what type of recommendation engine your store needs.
-To reveal it, let’s see the points below.
+This is not the final list of benefits, and you can notice the benefits as soon as you use the recommender engine in your online store.
+It remains to understand what type of recommendation your store needs.
+To reveal it, let's see the points below.